fpslater/CultConspiracy/README.md

 2) Responsive Design <br>
    -- Supports from 320x480 up to 1920x1080<br>
-   -- Not optimized for any particular width,<br>
+   -- Not optimized for any particular width,
       will continually re-centre based on how many images fit vertically <br>

 3) Loading Icon<br>
-   -- Only appears on initial page load,<br>
+   -- Only appears on initial page load,
       after that data is cached <br>

 4) 500px API request<br>
    -- API is accessed by using a 3rd party proxy and an access token<br>
-   -- No parameters specified, <br>
+   -- No parameters specified,
       will bring back all available data "fresh_today" (default)  <br>

 Performance Hindrance--<br>